Triton-Robotics/TR-mbed/README.md

 4. Go inside **TR-mbed6** and right click, select **Drop As Junction**

+## OPTIONAL: Setting hotkeys for building/running

+Hitting the play button over and over again hurts fingies.
+Why not set a hotkey for it?

+1) Press ctrl+alt+comma to open the shortcuts menu

+2) Search for "Run on device"

+3) Set that hotkey to "ctrl+u"

+4) Search for "Build"

+5) Set that hotkey to "ctrl+r"

+**Your fingers will thank you later.......**

 # Blinky Demo

 Test upload code to verifiy correct installation to the STM32 Nucleo F446RE